What’s the science behind laughter?

 Some of our activities involve movement to music and/or free laughter – this is where we all lie on the floor (or sit in a chair if that’s more comfortable) and have a right rollicking raucous laugh together.
 This generally makes everyone very happy and a bit tired, so we do a few minutes of relaxation.

 And afterwards?
 Well, we generally feel very nicely chilled, and also pretty energised.
-Laughees have reported effects such as getting the best night’s sleep; cleaning their house and their neighbour’s house; being relaxed for the first time in a long time; being mindful and in the moment without even trying; and finding they can deal with stress better, by looking at things differently.
+Laughees have reported effects such as getting the best night’s sleep; cleaning their house and enjoying it; being relaxed for the first time in a long time; being mindful and in the moment without even trying; and finding they can deal with stress better, by looking at things differently.

 Erm… you mentioned yoga?